Finding a Lawyer For Your Case at the U.S. Court of Appeals for Veterans Claims

 The Veterans Consortium Pro Bono Program is 100% free--you will never have to pay for services from us.
 No one from the Pro Bono Program will ever ask you for money or any portion of your benefits.

-- The Engagement Agreement & Power of Attorney Form gives the Pro Bono Program permission to read your VA claims file in order to evaluate your case.
+- The Engagement Agreement & Power of Attorney Form (Form A) gives the Pro Bono Program permission to read your VA claims file in order to evaluate your case.
 It also allows our Program to ask the Court for more time, if needed.

 Complete the forms, sign them, and return them to: